Proctored Exam FAQs

-We have several off-campus locations (This list does not offer every location available to the student.) and now offer students the ability to proctor their final at home using ProctorU.
-This option does not apply to Math and Com 105 are not included.)
+We have several off-campus locations (this list does not offer every location available to the student).
+OTC also now offers students the ability to proctor their final at home using ProctorU.
+This option does not apply to Math and Com 105.
 ProctorU is an online proctoring service that allows students to complete their assessment at home while still ensuring the integrity of the assessment for the institution.

 Who approves the off-campus form?

 What resources are available to help students locate a proctor and location?

 OTC is a member of the National Consortium of College Testing Centers, which provides students a list of participating U.S. and international institutions that offer proctoring services.
 The consortium’s website also provides the contact and fee information for the participating testing centers.
-If the student is unable to locate a facility, OTC Online may be able to help find an appropriate off-campus testing facility in domestic or foreign locations.
+If the student is unable to locate a facility, OTC Online may help find an appropriate off-campus testing facility in domestic or foreign locations.

 Are proctored assessments online, or must they be completed on paper?

 At this time, proctored exams for online math courses are all paper-based because the nature of completing math problems requires students to show the step-by-step process for solving problems.
 All other exceptions must receive prior approval by Matt Harris, the Director of OTC Online.
 Most off-campus proctoring locations, domestic or foreign, have computers with Internet connectivity available for students to use.

 Are instructors allowed to proctor their own assessments?

-Yes, instructors may serve as proctors, but if they choose to do so, they cannot offer their proctoring services as the sole option or at a single date and time.
-Students cannot be required to meet on campus all at the same time to take an assessment proctored by the instructor.
-For more information the instructor should contact OTC Online at (417) 447-8200.
+Yes, instructors may serve as proctors.
+But if they choose to do so, they cannot offer their proctoring services as the sole option or at a single date and time.
+Instructors cannot require students to meet on campus at the same time to take an assessment proctored by the instructor.
+For more information, the instructor should contact OTC Online at (417) 447-8200.

 How much time should instructors give students for completing the proctoring requirement?